clhore/WebBrowserSecurity/README.md

 To understand how these types of attacks are carried out, we need to know what a session cookie is and how web services perform authentication.

 In short, a session cookie allows the server to identify the user.
-This is very useful since the `http` isn't connection-oriented protocol, so it doesn't distinguish between different clients like the `ftp`, `ftp`, `etc` protocol would.
-This makes it necessary to use `cookies` to be able to *identify the different users*.
+This is very useful since `http` is a communications protocol that treats each request as a separate transaction that has no relation to any previous request (`stateless protocol`).
+This makes it necessary to use `cookies` to be able to *identify the different clients*.

 As shown in the image, the user `authenticates` with her credentials and the server guive a `cookie` that identifies the session just opened.
 In case of not closing the session we can access without entering our credentials until the session expires.